udexon/Homoiconism/Q27_HOTRECIPE.md

 We intend to create an algorithm that mimics the operations of human programmers, as a first attempt to model artificial general intelligence.

+A program, written in a high level programming language such as C++ or Java, is basically a series of function calls, separated by semicolons.
+Syntax errors are usually detected during compile time.
+Run time errors are errors that occur during execution, whose code are correctly written and no error was detected during compile time.

+We have conceived an inverse Shunting Yard Algorithm which converts Forth like Reverse Polish Notation into function calls in host programming language, such as C++, Java or equivalent, thereby enabling code written in any known existing programming language be transformed into reverse Polish notation.

+As such, a program written in a high level programming language can be transformed into space delimited reverse Polish notation.
+Debugging can be considered as a process where a human programmer uses a debugger to detect run time errors of a running program.
+Usually, a program will execute with errors until one instance of the code gives rise to the first run time error.
+Based on this assumption, we have devised HOTRECIPE algorithm as described above.
+In summary, the essence of simulating the debugging process consists of detecting the first run time error in the program.

 3. Reference to similar work:

 Practical program repair via bytecode mutation